 Our Mission, Our Goal

 Founded in 1997, Puget Sound Restoration Fund works collaboratively to restore marine habitat, water quality, and native species in Puget Sound through on-the-ground projects.
 We are committed to a vision of a clean and healthy Sound that is productive, full of life, and capable of sustaining local communities.
-The populations we rebuild to achieve that vision – oysters, abalone, kelp – are key to maintaining ecosystem health.
+The populations we rebuild to achieve that vision - oysters, abalone, kelp - are key to maintaining ecosystem health.
 The community shellfish farms we launch and operate are designed to spur clean water efforts and re-forge connections between people and resources.

 PSRF projects are scientifically-based and undertaken to restore a healthy ecosystem.
 They are also designed to give people an experience of real resources so they'll be invested in keeping the ecosystem healthy.
 Community Shellfish Farms were developed specifically to engage people in clean water efforts.
 These efforts demonstrate that people involved in gathering food on the beach do what it takes to keep the water clean.
 This is an important component of long-term stewardship.

 The collaborations we forge are diverse, inclusive, and aimed at creating a positive focal point around which people can take local action, enjoy local foods, and experiences real resources.

 The species we work to restore, in addition to providing ecological benefits, represent iconic food resources.
 This is no mere coincidence.
 Resources that support ecosystem health – such as oysters, kelp, and abalone – have supported human health along this coast for thousands of years.
 The two are inextricably entwined.

 To this end, PSRF works joyfully to recover coastal resources and maintain our connection to them.
 When we partake of these resources and work to recover their abundance, we become more deeply rooted to the health of this place.